NucleusPowered/site-v1/docs/modules/kit.md

 {% raw %}
 The command to add a command to a kit is `/kit command add <kit> <command>`, where the command should not start with a `/`, and anywhere you want to substitute the player's name, you should add `{{player}}`.

-So, to broadcast a player's name, you could write: `{{player}} just opened a kit`, and this would broadcast `dualspiral just opened a kit` if dualspiral opened the kit.
+So, to broadcast a player's name, you could write: `broadcast {{player}} just opened a kit`, and this would broadcast `dualspiral just opened a kit` if dualspiral opened the kit.
 Similarly, if you wanted to smite someone who opened a kit, then you'd use `smite {{player}}`, etc.
 {% endraw %}

 Permission: `nucleus.kit.command.add.base`